 What to watch next

 The next question is how quickly the shift reaches real products and who feels it first in everyday work.
-Patrick Tech Media will keep checking rollout speed, user reaction, and how Google AI Blog update the next pieces.
+Patrick Tech Media will keep checking rollout speed, user reaction, and how Google Chrome Blog update the next pieces.
 From 1 early signals, the piece keeps 1 references that are useful for locking the main details in place.
+That is why the useful reading move is not to stop at the headline, but to compare the promise, the workflow change, and the likely cost before deciding anything.